Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Divination/Commune with Nature.md

 ## Description:
 You briefly become one with nature and gain knowledge of the surrounding territory.
 In the outdoors, the spell gives you knowledge of the land within 3 miles of you.
 In caves and other natural underground settings, the radius is limited to 300 feet.
 The spell doesn't function where nature has been replaced by construction, such as in dungeons and towns.

-- terrain and bodies of water
+1. Terrain and bodies of water

-- prevalent plants, minerals, animals, or peoples
+2. Prevalent plants, minerals, animals, or peoples

-- powerful celestials, fey, fiends, elementals, or undead
+3. Powerful celestials, fey, fiends, elementals, or undead

-- influence from other planes of existence
+4. Influence from other planes of existence

-- buildings
+5. Buildings

  For example, you could determine the location of powerful undead in the area, the location of major sources of safe drinking water, and the location of any nearby towns.